 A typical bike fit takes 1.5 to 2.5 hours depending on the complexity of the bicycle and the riders functional movement qualities.

 - Rider information is taken that includes experience level, typical ride preferences, routes, and duration, a description of physical issues that may have motivated the visit or past injuries that may compromise the comfort, performance and enjoyment of riding a bicycle, as well as future rides that may need taken into account if they are unusually harder or longer than what the rider is accustomed to.

-- Physical measurements: The foot is measured to help determine the proper placement of the cycling cleat (road or mountain) on the shoe.
+- Physical measurements: Upon return from the pre-ride, the athletes foot is measured to help determine the proper placement of the cycling cleat (road or mountain) on the shoe.
 Next, and inseam measurement is taken to help determine a starting point for the height of the saddle.
 Shoulder width is measured next to help to determine the appropriate width of the handle bars.

-- Results: The previous steps allow Jon to appropriately adjust the position of the riders cleats, the bike's seat & handle bars as they relate to the bottom bracket/pedals.
+- Initial Bike Adjustment & Fit: The previous steps allow Jon to appropriately adjust the position of the riders cleats, the bike's seat & handle bars as they relate to the bottom bracket/pedals.
 A riders ability to comfortably reach the pedals and handle bar drastically affect his or her physical performance on the bicycle.

 Additional Mechanical Work

 More time may be needed to mechanically complete the set up after the fit is established.
 For example, it is common that a triathlon bike may need more cable housing & longer cables if the shift pods need to be extended further than the current cabling may allow.
 This adds time to the fit & Jon usually offers to complete the cabling set up if the client cannot stay to complete the set up.
 In this scenario, the client would come back to pick up the bike at the end of the day or when it is more convenient.